OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Geometry of Directed Outflows

-The ellipse is the projected spherical cap with axes $g$ and $h$ and is offset from the projected outflow source by some distance $S$.
+An outflowing cone on the plane of the sky appears as a the projected spherical cap with axes $g$ and $h$ and is offset from the projected outflow source by some distance $S$.
 These quantities can be expressed in terms of the inclination and opening angle of the ouflow center such that

+We illustrate a single case of such a projection in Figure \ref{fig:cone_geom}.
 In the case where $i+\theta>90^\circ$, the projection is no longer an ellipse but rather an ellipse plus a lune to account for the projection of the ``top'' of the spherical cap and an additional lune to the opposing side to account for the projection of the second cone.
 We visualize such a scenario in the last two panels of Figure \ref{fig:cone-proj}.